Comments

 3. identify and implement opportunities for improvement to ensure high quality academic experience and outcomes.

-(39) Referencing and benchmarking is conducted in accordance with the Benchmarking Schedule for a range of academic activities related to:
+(39) Referencing and benchmarking is conducted in accordance with the External Referencing and Benchmarking Schedule for a range of academic activities related to:

 1. curriculum design;